alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

 ![Add attachments 9](add-attachments-9.png)

-* Click 'Edit' and go to the attachments tab (if you are not in 'Edit' the attachments can't be re-ordered).
+* If you need to find the attachments, click 'Edit' and go to the attachments tab (if you are not in 'Edit' the attachments can't be re-ordered).
 * Use your cursor (which should be a cross) to drag and reposition your attachments.
 * Click 'Save attachment order' at the bottom of the tab: this completes your re-ordering and you can exit the document.

-#### News stories
+#### News stories, corporate pages, groups

 Attachments can be positioned anywhere in the text using Markdown.
 There are 2 options for adding an attachment.